-You must take your Ford vehicle to an authorized Ford dealer for warranty repairs.
-While any Ford dealership handling your vehicle line will provide warranty service, we recommend you return to your selling dealer who wants to ensure your continued satisfaction.
+You must take your Lincoln or Mercury vehicle to an authorized Lincoln Mercury dealer for warranty repairs.
+While any Ford, Lincoln or Mercury dealership handling your vehicle line will provide warranty service, we recommend you return to your selling dealer who wants to ensure your continued satisfaction.
 Please note that certain warranty repairs require special training and/or equipment, so not all dealers are authorized to perform all warranty repairs.
 This means that, depending on the warranty repair needed, you may have to take your vehicle to another dealer.
 A reasonable time must be allowed to perform a repair after taking your vehicle to the dealership.
 Repairs will be made using Ford or Motorcraft parts, or remanufactured or other parts that are authorized by Ford.